kim-hansu/kim-hansu.github.io/_posts/2026-05-28-YoungScientistAwardACSMO2026.md

       <a href="https://doi.org/10.1016/j.cma.2024.117357" target="_blank">3D decomposition optimization considering additive manufacturing build volume constraints</a>,
       resulting in a publication in
       <a href="https://www.sciencedirect.com/journal/computer-methods-in-applied-mechanics-and-engineering" target="_blank"><em>Computer Methods in Applied Mechanics and Engineering (CMAME)</em></a>.
-      This body of research conducted at the SMSD Lab laid the foundation for the work presented at ACSMO 2026, which was ultimately recognized through the Young Scientist Award.
+      This body of work laid the foundation for the research presented at ACSMO 2026, which was ultimately recognized with the Young Scientist Award.
    </p>

    <p>
-      Additional details are also available in Gachon News and
+      Related news is also available via Gachon News and
       <a href="https://ilyongkim.ca/assmo-young-scientist-award-for-former-smsd-member/" target="_blank">SMSD Lab News</a>.
    </p>
 </details>